grz0zrg/fsynth/documentation/mk/docs/concept.md

 Drawing on the canvas is done by instructing the GPU to draw with a simple high-level programming language called [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language), the Fragment GLSL script (also called a **fragment** shader) is called by the GPU for every pixels on the canvas.
 This approach allow very fast real-time manipulation of the bitmap data.

-The GLSL script is unique and may be shared in real-time between the users of an online session.
+The GLSL script is unique and is shared in real-time between the users of an online session.

 All changes to the GLSL script are immediately applied providing immediate audio and visual feedback.